ryanjclark/predict_dichotomous/README.md

 # Wine Sales Prediction Model
 This R script illustrates a full modeling project where a data set is taken without any domain knowledge.
-The findings of the prediction model would lead to recommendations to lower the acidity in wine to increase sales and investigate why non-rated wine is purchased at a higher rate.
+From this analysis, I can recommend that lower  acidity in wine will increase sales and request further investigation as to why wine withoua star-rating is more popular than wine with a rating.

 ## Code Sections
 - EDA